WBK-Robotics/pybullet_industrial/CONTRIBUTING.md

 ## Seeking support
 If you have questions about how to use this project, please open a GitHub issue using the question template.
+This will help us keep track of how people are using the project, and help us improve the documentation.
+Please dont contact the maintainers directly with questions about how to use the project.

-However if something is not working as expected, please open a GitHub issue using the bug report template.
+If you dont have a question but something is not working as expected, please open a GitHub issue using the bug report template.
+This will not only help keep track of bugs but only prevents you from wasting time on a bug that is already known.

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.